 - Improve cardiovascular health

-- FRESH FIGS: Figs add texture and sweetness.
+- Fresh fig: Figs add texture and sweetness.
 They’re good for digestion, rich in antioxidants and fiber.
 If fresh figs aren’t in season, substitute red grapes.

-- APPLE: Snacking apple varieties are best.
+- Apple: Snacking apple varieties are best.
 Baking apples will be too mushy for this salad.
-I sed a honeycrisp.
+I used a honey crisp.
 Pink lady, gala or golden delicious would also work well.

-- OLIVE OIL: Just 2 Tablespoons to help the spices stick to and caramelize the sweet potatoes and figs.
+- Olive oil: Just 2 Tablespoons to help the spices stick to and caramelize the sweet potatoes and figs. Spray with water if you’re not using oil.

-- WALNUTS: Hello omega 3s, healthy fats and protein.
+- Walnuts: Hello omega 3s, healthy fats and protein.
+A nutrient rich way to thicken the dressing.

-- DIJON MUSTARD: A great compliment to the walnuts and apple cider….just the tang that’s needed.
+- Dijon mustard: A great compliment to the walnuts and apple cider….just the tang that’s needed.
+You could substitute a teaspoon of mustard powder.

 - A satisfying way to get your daily greens in.